-How Much Does a Home Energy Audit cost?
+What Does A Home Energy Audit Consist Of?

-I called a Home Energy Audit service and asked for the cost of their service.
-Plan on around $400 for a home up to 4,000 sq. ft and $100 additional for each 1,ooo sq. ft..
-Each contractors’ fee may vary.
+I called a professional Home Energy Audit service and asked for the cost of their service.
+Plan on around $400 for a home up to 4,000 sq. ft and $100 additional for each 1,ooo sq. ft.
+Each contractor’s fee may vary.

-There are at least three tests that every certified home energy auditor should perform:
+There are at least 3 tests that every certified home energy auditor should perform:

 Prior to your appointment, you should gather several months of your utility bills to review with the auditor.

-- Turn down the water heater thermostat so that the temp is no more than 120º F.
+- Turn down the water heater thermostat so that the temperature is no more than 120º F.

 - Add weatherstripping around the exterior of the garage door to keep drafts out.

-- Buy a programmable thermostat for your HVAC system and learn how to operate it effectively.
+- Install a programmable thermostat for your HVAC system and learn how to operate it effectively.
 This includes programming it not to have temperature swings of more than 10º from hour-to-hour.

-- If you have pull-down stairs to your attic, add a piece of closed cell foam weatherstripping around the outer edge on the inside of the door. this will give you a good seal.
+- If you have pull-down stairs to your attic, add a piece of closed cell foam weatherstripping to the attic door — around the outer edge on the inside.
+This will give you a good seal.

 - Add a new seal on the bottom of the garage door.